 One of my biggest character flaws is definitely impatience.
 One way I’ve discovered this is through my drive to complete other people’s sentences.
-I usually do this when I want to speed up a conversation or help the person I’m conversing with get to the point.
+I usually do this when I want to speed up a conversation or help the person I’m conversing with to get to the point.
 It is not a good way to be.

-Anyways, to get to the point: today I read an article about the connection between the ability to complete other people’s sentences and the understanding of a language.
-The article was titled: "New Research Findings in Linguistics."
+Anyways, to get to my point: today I read an article about the connection between the ability to complete other people’s sentences and the understanding of a language.
+The article was titled: “New Research Findings in Linguistics.”

 The article explained that the “ability to effectively predict the syntax of others in context” is the result of “linguistic probability.”
 The more exposure and experience a person has with a language, the higher their ability to accurately predict what’s coming next in a sentence or text.
-The researchers explained that the ability to predict someone else’s point can be 'remarkably' accurate.
-Not only does the ability produce accurate predictions in the basic meaning of what someone is going to say, but it also provides accurate predictions for word choice and phrasing.
+The researchers explained that the ability to predict someone else’s point can be ‘remarkably’ accurate.
+Not only does the ability to produce accurate predictions in the basic meaning of what someone is going to say, but it also provides accurate predictions for word choice and phrasing.

 While discussing the possible implications of this study, one idea posed was: “Educators engaged in foreign language instruction might effectively focus their initial efforts on the most probable sentence constructions.”

-“Really, were going to rely on my acting skills?”
+“Really, we’re going to rely on my acting skills?”
 (Predictably, I replaced the word ‘acting’ with ‘prediction’ during the comparison).

 Let’s teach them the sounds and the building blocks of the English language, so when they see an English word they know how to correctly pronounce it.
 Then transfer those skills to vocabulary and comprehension.
-Because, I’ve spoken the English language my entire life and I try and predict the ending of many a people’s sentences and I might be right a lot of the time but I’m wrong just as frequently.
+Because I’ve spoken the English language my entire life and I try and predict the ending of many a people’s sentences and I might be right a lot of the time but I’m wrong just as frequently.